Making the Most Out of Contact Pages: Let Users Reach Out to You

 You’re on a first date with one of the longest crushes you’ve had since 2nd grade.
 It’s now your chance to impress this girl in order for her to get to know you better.
 Your objective is to bedazzle her with your love for football, passion for humanitarian work, and compassion for kids.
 But things turn pretty ugly when you forget to step on the brakes and the date turns out into a one-sided thing.
 At this point, TRUE connection is lost.

 Being on a date is somehow kind of like being in a job interview.
-Your goal is to impress the interviewer with your seemingly spotless resume and just talk your way around being the best possible man for the job.
+Your goal is to impress the interviewer with your seemingly spotless resume and just talk your way around and convince them that you’re the best possible person for the job.
 But too much of everything is bad.
-Just like the date you went on, when you tirelessly tried to impress the girl of your dreams that you totally forgot to ask about HER.
+Just like the date you went on, when you tirelessly tried to impress the girl of your dreams that you totally forgot to ask about her.

 Just take a look at some of the works of these designers on their contact pages.